-- Conferences are open to OPA members and non-members; registration is cheaper for members
+- Conferences are open to OPA members and non-members; registration is discounted for members

-- Workshop leaders at OPA conferences include visiting and local poets
+- Session leaders at OPA conferences include visiting and local poets

-- Conferences always include plenty of open mic readings as well as readings by OPA contest winners and an open mic or two
+- Conferences include readings by OPA contest winners and an open mic or two

 - OPA supports regional units which host a variety of activities

 - Unit activities include critique groups, hosting visiting poets, visiting local schools, and doing readings in their areas

 - OPA has partnered with the Oregon State Library in establishing and maintaining the Oregon Poetry Collection now held at University of Oregon’s Knight Library, and now containing over 1,100 titles

 - OPA publishes Verseweavers, which contains poems from the adult contests, and Cascadia, which publishes the winning poems from the annual student contest